phegde494/ComputerVisionSudokuAI/README.md

 # ComputerVisionSudokuAI

-Input an image of a sudoku puzzle (handwritten or a screenshot of your online game).
+Input an image of a sudoku puzzle (handwritten or a screenshot of your online game), and this AI will output a solution to the puzzle.

-This AI uses image processing techniques such as greyscaling, Gaussian blurring, adaptive thresholding to reduce noise and enhance contour detection.
+The AI uses image processing techniques such as greyscaling, Gaussian blurring, adaptive thresholding to reduce noise and enhance contour detection.

 It then applies a four point perspective transform and scales the image appropriately.
 Next, it splits the processed image into a 9x9 grid of cells where each cell contains a digit.